lhcb/second-analysis-steps/simulation.md

 The LHCb simulation framework which steers the creation of simulated events and interfaces to multiple external applications.
 Most commonly, an event is created via the following procedure:

 1. The `ProductionTool` (Pythia, GenXicc, ...) generates an event with the required signal particle.
 Either by generating minimum bias events until a matching particle is found or by ensuring one is produced in every event.
+The resulting event is comprised of either stable particles or unstable particles which are known to either EvtGen or Geant4 and can be decayed.
 2. The signal particle is decayed using the `DecayTool` (EvtGen) to the desired final state, all remaining unstable particles are decayed independently.
 3. The signal and its decay products might be required to pass generator level cuts implemented as a `CutTool`.
 4. Particles are transported through the detector simulation.

 > ## Things to remember {.callout}
 >
-> 1. The detector simulation is the **__by far__** most time consuming step (minutes).
-So make sure your generator cuts remove events you cannot possible reconstruct or select later on.
+> 1. The detector simulation is **__by far__** the most time consuming step (minutes, compared to seconds for the rest).
+So make sure your generator cuts remove events you cannot possibly reconstruct or select later on.
 Additional options are available to increase the speed, please talk to your MC liaisons!
-> 2. The generator cuts are only applied to the signal that was forced to decay to the specific final state. _Any_ other true candidate is not required to pass.
+> 2. The generator cuts are only applied to the signal that was forced to decay to the specific final state. _Any_ other true signal candidate is not required to pass.
 > 3. The number of generated events refers to the number entering step 4 above, so those passing the generator level cuts. __Not__ the number of events produced by the `ProductionTool` in the first step.

 ## Figuring out which option files to use and how to run Gauss